3redronin/mu-server/src/main/java/io/muserver/rest/README.md

 ## 2 Applications

-The Mu Jax-RS implementation does not support classpath scanning or definition of Resource classes, and as such the `javax.ws.rs.core.Application` class is not supported.
+The Mu Jax-RS implementation does not support classpath scanning or definition of Resource classes, and as such the `jakarta.ws.rs.core.Application` class is not supported.
 All resources and optional providers are registered programmatically using the `io.muserver.rest.RestHandlerBuilder` class.

 ## 3 Resources